HMS Hebrus: Algiers

 Hebrus continued in service after the end of the wars, joining the Cork Station where the men filled their time on sailing excursions, playing cricket, and dancing at balls.
 On 8 July 1816 Palmer was given orders that Hebrus was to instead join the fleet under Admiral Lord Exmouth that was to bombard Algiers.
 With Hebrus's crew complement lower than usual for peacetime service, 100 men were taken from the 80-gun ship of the line HMS Tonnant to bolster her numbers.
 The ship then sailed to Plymouth Dockyard where over the next thirty-six hours she was fitted for active service.

 The fleet sailed for Gibraltar on 28 July with Hebrus towing a transport ship.
 Having arrived on 9 August at which point the fleet joined with a Dutch squadron, the force departed for Algiers on 14 August.
-The ships arrived there on 26 August and at day-break the next morning sailed in close to the city, from where Pellew sent in letters of demands for the release of all Christian slaves.
+The ships arrived there on 26 August and at day-break the next morning sailed in close to the city, from where Exmouth sent in letters of demands for the release of all Christian slaves.
 These went unanswered and after three hours the fleet organised itself into a line of battle off the mole.
 The bombardment began at 2:45 p.m., with return fire coming from the Algerian gun batteries.

 Hebrus was kept in reserve, alongside the 36-gun frigate HMS Granicus and the smaller vessels, in the expectation that they would fill any gaps in the line of battle as they opened up.
 Hebrus sailed forward in an attempt to fill the first of these spaces soon after the firing had begun, but so much Algerian fire was aimed towards her that she was forced to anchor a little behind the line, to port of the 104-gun ship of the line HMS Queen Charlotte.
 Granicus then passed Hebrus and filled the open position next to Queen Charlotte, and both frigates joined the cannonade, during which on several occasions Granicus sent a man on board Hebrus to complain that the latter's shot was hitting the former.
-The bombardment continued until 9 p.m. when Pellew's ships sailed back out of range.
+The bombardment continued until 9 p.m. when Exmouth's ships sailed back out of range.
 Hebrus had four men killed and a further fifteen wounded in the engagement.